apereo/cas/docs/cas-server-documentation/installation/GraalVM-NativeImage-Installation.md

 - The CAS server application classpath is fixed at build time and cannot change.
 - There is no lazy class loading and everything shipped in the final executable will be loaded in memory on startup.

-During the AOT processing phase, the CAS web application is started up to the point that bean definitions are available.
-Bean instances are not created during the AOT processing phase.
+During the AOT processing phase, the CAS web application is started up to the point that *bean definitions* are available. *Bean instances* are NOT created during the AOT processing phase.

-The AOT process, integrated directly into the CAS build will typically generate:
+The AOT process, integrated directly into the CAS build, will typically generate:

 - Java source code under `build/generated/aotSources`
 - Bytecode (for dynamic proxies etc) under `build/generated/aotClasses`